crossorigin="anonymous">

 Bigger muscles lift bigger weights.
 That's usually the reason why incorporating hypertrophy work (aka volume work) is a good idea.

-Alternating between volume phases and strength phases will allow you to keep progressing your strength and avoid plateaus.
-Both phases work in tandem to slowly make you stronger.
-The volume phases adds a little more muscle, which allows you to push a little more weight during the strength phase, which then allows you to push a little more weight during the next volume phase and so on.
+The volume phase adds a little more muscle, which allows you to push a little more weight during the strength phase, which then allows you to push a little more weight during the next volume phase and so on.

 For the sake of the article, I am going to assume that you've already resistance trained for over 6 months and that a classic linear periodization isn't effective for you.
-Which is where alternating between volume and strength makes more sense, we refer to this as block periodization.
+This is where alternating between volume and strength makes more sense, we refer to this as block periodization.

 How long should you devote your time to volume work is dependent on your training frequency, adaptation, training experience and personal preferences.